 - OHSU Research Development is the nerve center for managing research projects at OHSU.
 They provide research funding and development services, pre-award management and help with submitting proposals, post-award management, comparative medicine services, clinical trials services and clinical trials billing, collaborations with technology transfer, and research compliance tools.

-- Time: Four sessions per year (winter, spring, summer, fall) on Wednesdays from 9:30 a.m. to 12 noon.
-Individual meeting times arranged by appointment.
+- Time: Four sessions per year (winter, spring, summer, fall) on Wednesdays from 9:30 a.m. to 12 noon; plus six individual meeting times arranged by appointment.

-- Cost: There is no charge for NGP students, second-year PMCB students and Vollum researchers; $500 for others.
+- Cost: There is no charge for members of a Vollum lab or part of certain graduate Ph.D. programs; $500 for others.

 - Email email@example.com to register.